pdfernhout/High-Performance-Organizations-Reading-List/README.md

 "Suicide is not chosen; it happens when pain exceeds resources for coping with pain.
 That's all it's about.
 You are not a bad person, or crazy, or weak, or flawed, because you feel suicidal.
 It doesn't even mean that you really want to die - it only means that you have more pain than you can cope with right now.
 If I start piling weights on your shoulders, you will eventually collapse if I add enough weights... no matter how much you want to remain standing.
 Willpower has nothing to do with it.
 Of course you would cheer yourself up, if you could.
 Don't accept it if someone tells you, "That's not enough to be suicidal about."
 There are many kinds of pain that may lead to suicide.
 Whether or not the pain is bearable may differ from person to person.
 What might be bearable to someone else, may not be bearable to you.
 The point at which the pain becomes unbearable depends on what kinds of coping resources you have.
 Individuals vary greatly in their capacity to withstand pain.
 When pain exceeds pain-coping resources, suicidal feelings are the result.
 Suicide is neither wrong nor right; it is not a defect of character; it is morally neutral.
 It is simply an imbalance of pain versus coping resources.
 You can survive suicidal feelings if you do either of two things: (1) find a way to reduce your pain, or (2) find a way to increase your coping resources.
 Both are possible."

-One of the fundamental challenges in an organization or society is to destigmatize asking for help to avoid the classic dillema those with suicidal thoughts face when they expect asking for help will only increase their pain from whatever reactions occur -- such as job loss or being ejected from a university community.
+One of the fundamental challenges in an organization or society is to destigmatize asking for help to avoid the classic dilemma those with suicidal thoughts face when they expect asking for help will only increase their pain from whatever reactions occur -- such as job loss or being ejected from a university community.
 By reconceptualizing suicide as an *involuntary* action that occurs when total pain exceeds resources for coping with pain, David Conroy provides a morally neutral way for organizations and society to think about suicide prevention in a productive way.
 Rather than focus mainly on intervening in a crisis, organizations can rethink their operations to reduce participant pain and to increase coping resources.
 This helps *everyone* in the organization, not just those who have reached a threshold where pain is very close to coping resources.
 Early intervention is much cheaper and more successful than waiting for a crisis.
 This model shows how organizations can approach suicide intervention in hundreds of way.
 One of those ways is also making people aware of success stories where individuals overcame depression and related suicidal thoughts.

 Aggregate pain includes physical pain, emotional pain, and social pain.
 Reducing pain in any area by even a small amount may bring a person below a threshold for suicide.
 Similarly there are many types of coping resources from interacting with a friend, to going to a funny movie, to receiving adequate health care, to interacting with a pet.
 There are also some short-term coping strategies like denial or drinking which may have long-term negative consequences that become new sources of pain when done to excess.